Delhi govt launches month-long campaign to reduce vehicular emissions | Science-Environment

 Rai said pollution levels were within safe limits in September.

-The spike in pollution levels in winters is due to the change in weather and the cases of stubble burning in neighbouring states, the Delhi environment minister added.
+The spike in pollution levels in winters is due to the change in weather and rising number of stubble burning cases in neighbouring states, the Delhi environment minister added.

 ''We cannot do anything about stubble burning in neighbouring states.
 So our effort is to reduce vehicular and dust pollution in Delhi through the 'Red Light On, Gaadi Off' campaign and anti-dust drives,'' he said.

-Rai said that he had a meeting with Union Environment Minister Bhupender Yadav which was attended by environment ministers of Punjab, Haryana, Uttar Pradesh and Rajasthan as well.
+Rai said that he had a meeting with Union Environment Minister Bhupender Yadav and it was attended by environment ministers of Punjab, Haryana, Uttar Pradesh and Rajasthan as well.

-''We had raised our concerns about stubble burning in the meeting.
-The other state governments did not shoulder their responsibilities properly and that's why stubble burning is happening,'' Rai alleged.
+''We raised our concerns about stubble burning in the meeting.
+The other state governments did not shoulder their responsibilities properly and that is why stubble burning is happening,'' Rai alleged.

 The 'Red Light On, Gaadi Off' campaign will continue for a month till November 18.